nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_flashwithos.md

 # Flash With An OS

 Before you start building with the C.H.I.P.
 Pro Dev Kit the C.H.I.P.
 Pro needs to be flashed with an operating system.
 We at NTC have built examples that use two operating systems: Buildroot and Debian that are both based on Linux.
-It's worth mentioning here that a difference between C.H.I.P. and C.H.I.P.
-Pro is the former has 1GB of NAND and the latter has 512MB.
-This means that it's a good idea to know how much storage software will take before flashing and installing.

 **Debian** is a classic amongst embedded Linux board users for rapid prototyping.
 It offers a full package manager and loads of precompiled software for many different architectures.

 **Buildroot** is simple and stripped down making it efficient and good for single application use cases.

+C.H.I.P.
+Pro has 512MB of high-reliability SLC NAND storage onboard for holding the core operating system and a limited amount of user and program data.
+While the storage is faster and more reliable it has less capacity.
+Because of this, it's a good idea to know how much storage software will take before flashing and installing.
+Where needed, additional high-speed storage can be added through C.H.I.P.
+Pro’s SDIO bus.

 Ready to try out some examples?
 Grab these items, then read on!